 Gloss paint is the most common choice for painting woodwork.
 That includes doors, frames, skirting and windows.
-Modern gloss paints are all water based, with minimal VOC content and provide the benefits of a hardwearing paint without the drawback of yellowing over time.
+Modern gloss paints are all water based, with minimal VOC content, and provide the benefits of a hardwearing paint without the drawback of yellowing over time.

 What does ‘gloss’ mean and what are its properties?

 You can also use gloss paint on metal, once it has been suitably primed.
 Glossing radiators to match woodwork is a popular choice.
-Most manufacturers will give guidance on the percentage of ‘gloss’ their paint displays as a guide for how shiny the finish will be, usually between 70-90%.
+Most manufacturers will provide guidance on the percentage of ‘gloss’ their paint displays as a guide for how shiny the finish will be, and this is usually between 70-90%.

 What are the different types of gloss paint?

-Liquid Gloss: Needs an undercoat but gives a high gloss finish and is hardwearing and resistant to dirt.
+- Liquid Gloss: Needs an undercoat but gives a high gloss finish and is hardwearing and resistant to dirt.
 Leave overnight before applying a second coat.
 The choice for professional decorators.

-Once Gloss: Single coat paint.
+- Once Gloss: Single coat paint.
 Does not need an undercoat if applied over an existing painted surface.

-Quick Dry Gloss: Self undercoating.
+- Quick Dry Gloss: Self undercoating.
 Can be recoated in 6 hours.

-Satinwood: Semi-gloss.
+- Satinwood: Semi-gloss.
 Hard-wearing, durable gloss paint with a subtle sheen.
 Not as hard- wearing as traditional gloss.

-Eggshell: Gives an on-trend, more matt finish.
+- Eggshell: Gives an on-trend, more matt finish.
 For use on interior, wood, walls, ceiling and metalwork.